SalmLam/RecipeApp/README.md

 The architecture is based on the AAC (Android Architecture Components) that provides tools to manage :
 - Data persistence
 - The application life cycle
-- The cinteraction between UI components and Data
+- The interaction between UI components and Data

 The project's structure contains six packages :
 - api :